December 2016 Government Affairs Update

 NAIOP SUBMITS COMMENT LETTER ON MASSDEP "INTERPRETATION" AFFECTING WATERFRONT DEVELOPMENT

-MassDEP recently issued a “Proposed Interpretation” in the Environmental Monitor that states that developers cannot build out onto wharves, piers, and pilings that sit below water at high tide.
+In September, MassDEP issued a “Proposed Interpretation” in the Environmental Monitor that states that developers cannot build out onto wharves, piers, and pilings that sit below water at high tide.
 NAIOP views this interpretation as a regulatory change, which could impact the development rights of countless property owners along the waterfront.
-While there is a comment period open until October 22, NAIOP has requested a 90 day extension of the comment period to provide additional time to ensure affected property owners are aware of this change and to better understand its impact.
-NAIOP will continue to pursue this issue.
-For an excellent summary of some of the concerns shared by NAIOP, check out the Law & Environment blog post by Kathleen Brill of Foley Hoag.
+NAIOP submitted a detailed comment letter in opposition to the interpretation.
+DEP is now reviewing comments and NAIOP will continue to follow this issue closely.

 NAIOP GOVERNMENT AFFAIRS ADVOCACY: LEARN MORE, GET INVOLVED!

 Interested in NAIOP’s government affairs agenda?
 Check out the Member-Only Top Issues section of the NAIOP web site for issue briefs, comment letters, and additional resources.
 Would you like to get involved in NAIOP’s advocacy efforts?
 We value your input!
 Contact Tamara Small, Senior Vice President of Government Affairs, at (781) 453-6900 ext.
 5. All members are welcome.